Skip to content

 Labor & Overhead

 Bench time is where most small jewelers undercharge.
-We cover how to calculate a true hourly shop rate that includes rent, utilities, tools, insurance, and your own salary.
+Calculate a true hourly shop rate that includes rent, utilities, tools, insurance, and your own salary.
 The difference between a $40/hr and $85/hr shop rate can be the difference between profit and poverty.

 04